T. J. Cloutier: World Series of Poker

 Cloutier specializes in playing tournament poker, especially no-limit and pot limit hold'em.
 He is the only person in the history of the World Series of Poker (WSOP) to have won events in three types of Omaha played at the World Series — Pot Limit High, Limit High, and Limit 8-or-Better High-low split.
 Cloutier has won a total of six WSOP bracelets in his career, in addition to many other titles in various kinds of poker games.

 He has placed four times in the top five in the Main Event of the World Series of Poker, including two second-place finishes, in 1985, losing to Bill Smith, and 2000, losing to Chris Ferguson.
 Cloutier also finished in fifth place in 1988, won by Johnny Chan, and in third place in 1998, won by Scotty Nguyen.

 In 2009, Cloutier was one of numerous players turned away from the Main Event, as registration was capped on that particular day.
 He did admit it was own fault for not signing up earlier and not looking for special treatment.

 WSOP bracelets

 In January 2010, The Plano Pawn Shop auctioned off Cloutier's 2005 bracelet on eBay for $4,006.

 World Poker Tour

 Cloutier also plays in World Poker Tour (WPT) events, where his highest finish is third in the 2003 Legends of Poker event, won by fellow professional Mel Judah.
 He has also been featured in the Ultimate Poker Challenge, the National Heads-Up Poker Championship, Poker Superstars Invitational Tournament and Poker Royale: Battle of the Ages.

-As of 2017, his total live tournament winnings exceed $10,350,000, of which over $4,675,000 has come at the WSOP.
+As of 2024, his total live tournament winnings exceed $10,500,000.